 On balance, it became apparent to me that international forces would always remain at a permanent disadvantage in perceptions, and that the IO effort had to be first and foremost an Afghan one.
+Our Winning the war of ideas and communicating effectively in a wholly foreign culture was among the most vexing tasks in our COIN strategy.

-Our challenge was to do everything we could to be truthful, to get the facts out, to let success speak for itself, and to create the unshakeable story of good outcomes-all uncompromised by "spin."
+challenge was to do everything we could to be truthful, to get the facts out, to let success speak for itself, and to create the unshakeable story of good outcomes-all uncompromised by "spin."
 Results ultimately speak for themselves.
 Without demonstrably positive results, information operations can be perceived as spewing empty words that corrode credibility and legitimacy.